Figure skating minimum age rises to 17 before 2026 Olympics - WHIZ News

 “This is a very important decision,” ISU president Jan Dijkema said.
 “I would say a very historic decision.”

-The limit will be phased in with 16-year-olds allowed to compete in the 2023-24 season, rising to 17 the season after, which is the last before the Olympics.
+The limit will be phased in with 15-year-olds continuing to be allowed to compete next season, a minimum age of 16 in the 2023-24 season, rising to 17 the season after, which is the last before the Olympics.

+The ISU said the new rule was “for the sake of protecting the physical and mental health, and emotional well-being of the skaters.”

+It should disrupt the career of top Russian junior Sofia Akateva, who is 14.
+Her birthday in July falls days after the July 1 deadline to classify skaters’ ages for the upcoming season, though for the 2026 Olympics she will be 18 and able to compete.

 The change was coming even before figure skating at the Beijing Olympics was dominated by the emotional stress put on the 15-year-old Valieva.
 She was the favorite to take individual gold, after helping the Russians win the team title, before her positive doping test from December was belatedly revealed during the Olympics.